OFF PISTE ACADEMY

 - 4 mornings of advanced ski tuition and guiding (on & off-piste) with George Treble

-- 4 afternoons of formal avalanche and mountain safety training
+- 4 afternoons of practical avalanche and mountain safety training

 - Online pre-study course